fintermobilityas/snapx.demoapp/README.md

 You can restore the installers by executing `snapx restore --installers`.
 NB!
 You must execute this command inside this directory.

+Installation directories:

+**Windows**: `%LOCALAPPDATA%\demoapp`
+**Linux**: `$HOME/.local/demoapp`

 ### How can I promote a release to production?

 `snapx list`
 `snapx promote demoapp -r [win-x64|linux-x64] -c test`

+### Persistent assets

+It's common to have assets that should be persisted even if the installer is ran multiple times.
+In your `.snapx/snapx.yml` file you can set relative paths that will never be deleted when an application is reinstalled.
+For example if you add `application.json` to `persistentAssets` section this file will never be deleted.
+If you add `myimportantfolder` then this directory will never be deleted.

 ### Listing available release for all available channels